CompHound/CompHound.github.io/README.md

 CompHound project landing page.

-CompHound is a cloud-based universal component and asset usage analysis, report and visualisation.
+CompHound is a cloud-based universal component and asset usage analysis, report and visualisation for talks on connection the desktop with the clound at
+[RTC Europe](http://www.rtcevents.com/rtc2015eu) in Budapest end of October and [Autodesk University](http://au.autodesk.com) in Las Vegas in December.

 It currently consists of two parts: